 Behind the Scenes

-The Takaka Hill Biodiversity Group Trust (THBGT) understand that our unique lands form a corridor of a range of habitat between Kahurangi and Abel Tasman National Parks.
+The Takaka Hill Biodiversity Group Trust (THBGT) understand that Takaka Hill private land forms a corridor of a range of habitats between Kahurangi and Abel Tasman National Parks.
 Intensive predator control in the Flora stream area of Kahurangi has resulted in populations of endangered species such as kaka, kea and whio and has enabled roroa (Great Spotted Kiwi) to be re-established.
 Similarly, predator control by Project Janszoon in the Abel Tasman has enabled birds such as pateke (brown teal) to be re-introduced.

-An equal response from Takaka Hill landowners, means this privately owned corridor can in time extend the habitat for these unique birds and other native species benefiting as they spread out from the National Parks.
+An equal response from the Takaka Hill community, means this private land corridor can in time extend the habitat for these unique birds and other native taonga benefiting as they spread out from the National Parks.

 Takaka Hill Biodiversity Group Trust at a Glance

-The Trust is driven by a single goal; to do our part in restoring Takaka Hill ecosystems and protecting New Zealand's native species for our children, our grandchildren and future generations.
+The Trust is driven by a single goal; to do our part in restoring Takaka Hill ecosystems and protecting New Zealand's indigenous species for our children, our grandchildren and future generations.
 Our decision-making process is informed by evidence-based information, best practice project management, operations planning, monitoring and data evaluation.
 We strive to build collaborative relationships and make a positive impact from all of our actions.
-The Trust has recently signed a Community Agreement with DOC Motueka to look after Hawkes Lookout in the Kahurangi National Park and to carry out biodiversity work on other Takaka Hill Public Conservation Land (PCL) because 'Nature knows no boundaries'.
+The Trust has recently signed a Community Agreement with DOC Motueka to look after Hawkes Lookout in the Kahurangi National Park and to carry out ecosystem restoration and protection work on neighbouring Public Conservation Land (PCL) because 'Nature knows no boundaries'.

-Trust volunteers clearing, planting and weeding at Hawkes Lookout using equipment funded by the Network Tasman Trust
+Trust landowner volunteers clearing, planting and weeding at Hawkes Lookout using equipment funded by the Network Tasman Trust

-The Trust is committed to increasing indigenous biodiversity on Takaka Hill.
+The Trust is committed to restoring and protecting indigenous biodiversity on Takaka Hill.
 The work we do is aimed at providing a collaborative approach to achieving New Zealand's biodiversity goals.

 Control predator and pest species

 Increase the density and abundance of Takaka Hill indigenous flora and fauna

-With support from the 2020 DOC Community Conservation Fund, Lotteries Environment and Heritage fund, Ravensdown Ngarua Lime works and Project Janszoon we are deploying 400 predator control traps as part of our Takaka Hill National Park Halo Project to:
+With support from the 2020 DOC Community Conservation Fund, Lotteries Environment and Heritage fund, Ravensdown Ngarua Lime works and Project Janszoon we are deploying over 400 predator control traps as part of our Takaka Hill National Park Halo Project to:

 Increase the density and abundance of native forest birds